Umagang Kay Ganda: History

-On October 2, 2015, Bernadette Sembrano left the program to focus on TV Patrol.
+On October 2, 2015, Bernadette Sembrano left the show to focus on anchoring TV Patrol.

 On October 23, 2015, Umagang Kay Ganda ended its broadcast on ANC in preparation for the major revamp of the channel's programming, logo and imaging.
 The timeslot was replaced by Mornings @ ANC and Early Edition.

-On June 20, 2016, Umagang Kay Ganda brings back its original three-hour runtime from 5:00 AM to 8:00 AM.
+On June 20, 2016, Umagang Kay Ganda brought back its original three-hour runtime from 5:00 AM to 8:00 AM.

-On September 15, 2017, Atom Araullo left the program (following his departure from ABS-CBN) as he returned to GMA Network on September 21.
+On September 15, 2017, Atom Araullo left the program (following his departure from ABS-CBN) as he would transfer back to GMA Network on September 21.
 The next year, Kori Quintos and Jeff Canoy joined the show replacing Araullo and former PAGASA weatherman Alvin Pura.

-On April 2, 2018, Umagang Kay Ganda, along with the other ABS-CBN News and Current Affairs programs switched to high definition format.
+On April 2, 2018, Umagang Kay Ganda, along with the other ABS-CBN News and Current Affairs programs, switched to high-definition format.

-On July 29, 2019, Canoy officially became part of UKG as a permanent co-host after filling-in for Araullo.
+On July 29, 2019, Canoy officially became a permanent co-host after filling-in for Araullo.

 On March 18, 2020, Umagang Kay Ganda was temporarily replaced by the simulcast of DZMM TeleRadyo on the show's timeslot for the first time in years as provisional programming.
-Gerry Baja's Garantisadong Balita aired at 5:00 AM to 6:00 AM, followed by Noli de Castro's Kabayan (6:00 AM to 7:00 AM; 7:30 AM to 8:00 AM), and the tag team of Ted Failon and Noli de Castro in morning newscast Radyo Patrol Balita Alas-Siyete at 7:00 AM to 7:30 AM.
 The program returned to air on May 4, though it began at 6:00 AM rather than 4:55 AM as DZMM's Garantisadong Balita remained on air.
 However, due to the shutdown of ABS-CBN on the evening of May 5, 2020, caused by a cease-and-desist order from the National Telecommunications Commission after its legislative franchise expired the day prior, the program continued broadcasting as Umagang Kwentuhan on Facebook Live the day after until June 30.
-On July 15, 2020, the current affairs division's documentary section of ABS-CBN News, including the staff from the program became part of the series of retrenchments following the July 10 vote of the House Committee on Legislative Franchises denied the network a congressional franchise and officially cancelled.
+On July 15, 2020, the current affairs division's documentary section of ABS-CBN News, including the staff from the program became part of the series of retrenchments following the July 10 vote of the House Committee on Legislative Franchises denied the network a congressional franchise and cancelled.